 How many judges talk this way?
 Unbelievably refreshing, right?

 You know, when I was in law school watching the OJ trial, I saw Judge Ito giving this level of respect to trial counsel and they walked all over him.
-I’m bet money Judge Ito is a good man.
+I’m betting money Judge Ito is a good man.
 But it did not work for him, at least not in that trial.
-So why does it work so well for Judge Grimm that he has every trial lawyer in Maryland — including me, obviously — tripping over themselves to praise the guy?
-I think it is probably that he commands respect in some many different ways.
-He knows the law better than you and, before you walked out of a mediation, he might know your own client better than you.
+So why does it work so well for Judge Grimm that he has every trial lawyer in Maryland — including me, obviously – tripping over themselves to praise the guy?
+I think it is probable that he commands respect in many different ways.
+He knows the law better than you and, before you walked out of mediation, he might know your own client better than you.

 If you found a blog because you have been assigned Judge Grimm but you know nothing about him, congratulations.
 You got the best draw no matter which side of the aisle you are on because win or lose, you will be treated fairly.